kakulukia/django-default-project/README.md

    - _fab migrate_ which will push updates, updating packages, migrating the DB, compressing files, collecting static files and finally restart the server for you.

- Hope i didnt forget any gem inside .. have fun with this project template!
+ Hope i didn't forget any gem inside .. have fun with this project template!

 # Installation